valahdyo/Simon-game/README.md

 # Simon-game
 ## General info
-This project is the answer for technical test at dumbways.
+This project is game called simon-game.

 ## Technologies
 Project is created with: